 These studies suggest a bending limit in the range of 15 to 21° for knee protection.
 The informal group determined that a value close to the upper limit (21°) of this range should be considered, and not the average.
-The absence of muscle tone in the PMHS tests reduced the knee stiffness of the subjects, and the high rigidity of the impactor bones transferred to the knee joint a part of the impact energy normally absorbed by the deformation of human long bones.
-For these reasons, a
+The absence of muscle tone in the PMHS tests reduced the knee stiffness of

-19/ The size and mass of both the present rigid lower legform and the Flex-PLI were determined to be equivalent to those of a 50th percentile adult male (INF GR/PS/79).
+$[\]underline{19}$ / The size and mass of both the present rigid lower legform and the Flex-PLI were determined to be equivalent to those of a 50th percentile adult male (INF GR/PS/79).
 The results of computer simulation analyses and experimental data indicate that the mass of the upper body need not be taken into consideration for those impacts where the bumper strikes the legs below knee level (INF GR/PS/105).

 20/ "Use of the TRL Legform to Assess Lower Leg Injury Risk," Stammen and Mallory, NHTSA VRTC, February 2006.
-INF GR/PS/XX bending limit of 19° was selected for this gtr.
+INF GR/PS/XX the subjects, and the high rigidity of the impactor bones transferred to the knee joint a part of the impact energy normally absorbed by the deformation of human long bones.
+For these reasons, a bending limit of 19° was selected for this gtr.